 3. Similarly, if it looks weirdly shaped, oddly tall or really small, it’s probably important too

-While walking around Barcelona, trying to pass time, I came across a weirdly shaped building.
+While walking around Barcelona, trying to pass time, I came across this weirdly shaped building.
 Barcelona has quite a number of these.
-At the time, I has no idea what it was, but it looked interesting and so I decided to check it out.
+At the time, I had no idea what it was, but it looked interesting and so I decided to check it out.
 I later found out it was another of Gaudi’s masterpiece and a UNESCO world heritage site – Casa Mila.

 4. Have a cheesy touristy to do list

 6. The early bird gets the fattest worm